-Currently, it is impossible to accurately predict how long an individual's concussion will last.
-There must be full recovery before a student-athlete is allowed to resume participating in athletic activity.
-Connecticut law now requires that no athlete may resume participation until they have received written medical clearance from a licensed health care professional (physician, physician assistant, advanced practice registered nurse (APRN), athletic trainer) trained in the evaluation and management of concussions.
+It is impossible to accurately predict how long an individual's concussion will last.
+There must be full recovery before a studentathlete is allowed to resume participating in athletic activity.
+Connecticut law now requires that no athlete may resume participation until she/he has received written medical clearance from a licensed health care professional (physician, physician assistant, advanced practice registered nurse (APRN), athletic trainer) trained in the evaluation and management of concussions.